vinayakumarr/Amrita-CEN-SentiDB/README.md

 ## Amrita-CEN-SentiDB

+We are happy to share our Amrita-CEN-SentiDB dataset.
+However, in order to prevent any misuse, we kindly ask you to send us a mail to naveensivakumarr[@]gmail.com  stating your identity and research scope.
+We will then send you the login credentials.

 # If you are in academia

 1. If you are a student, please ask your advisor to send us an email for the access.
 If you are a faculty, please send us the email from your university's email account.